 As soon as I’d worked out the concept, I got the table of contents down and then over the course of the next five months, I dropped content into each section until it felt like it was finished.
 I’m never given a word count, I’m free to write as much as I like until I feel like I have completely exhausted the topic..
 I wrote just over 30,000 words which ended up as 208 pages of pretty content that all you lovely humans will get to pour over in a few weeks.

 I have a lot of people ask why it takes so long to produce a book.
 It’s not a process that can be rushed, once I write the manuscript it then goes to an editor to read and make any suggestions in terms of content placement and tweaking and changing certain areas of the book.
 Once that process is finalised the illustrations need to be drawn.
 There’s a fair bit of back and forth on that process to ensure the content works with the illustrations on each page.
-This time around we used illustrator Juliet Sulejamni of to draw all the cute pics inside the book.
+This time around we used illustrator Juliet Sulejamni of The Juliet Report to draw all the cute pics inside the book.
 Juliet is known for illustrating a very cute character called “Girl” which features across her Instagram feed heavily and the Hardie Grant team came up with the idea of having Juliet draw me and my dog Alfie to show someone really using the spaces I’d been writing about.
 Do you think I did a mega happy dance when reading that I’d become a cartoon character.
 You betcha!

 After the illustrations are finalised, the cover gets designed (and changed a couple of times before it’s signed off on by everyone).
 I’m so lucky that the teams I had for both books just totally “got” what I was trying to achieve with both books and knew what the book needed to look like.
 Every time I got an email from the Hardie Grant team I’d pretty much squeal with excitement at the illustrations or cover mock ups I’d been sent.